ThecaSystems/multimodal-vector-search/README.md

 This is **FuseRank** - a framework for multimodal vector search in tabular data.

+It comes bundled with 2 public datasets:

+- [Flipkart](https://www.kaggle.com/datasets/atharvjairath/flipkart-ecommerce-dataset), containing 20K products from an Indian e-commerce platform
+- [Restaurants](https://www.kaggle.com/datasets/mohdshahnawazaadil/restaurant-dataset), containing data about more than 8K restaurants in India

 #### Setup instructions:

 1. Clone the repo